The ear is a muscle II

 Participatory sound installation, Rotterdam, 2020

-2 channel sound, audio transducers on inflatable object and plastic, proximity and inclination censors, gym mats, suspended fitness ball, balance board, suspended ring, acoustic foam, yellow thread, black towel, construction helmet, sport weights.
+2 channel sound, audio transducers on inflatable object and plastic, proximity and inclination sensors, gym mats, suspended fitness ball, balance board, suspended ring, acoustic foam, yellow thread, black towel, construction helmet, sport weights.

-In this participatory installation Alina took a role of a ‘sonic-trainer’ and guide individually every visitor through the listening exercises.
+In this participatory installation Alina took a role of a ‘sonic-trainer’ and guided individually every visitor through the listening exercises.
 This work is a part of ‘Non-vertical listening’ series by Alina Ozerova

 Alina Ozerova Short Bio